The Future of Paper vs Plastic Packaging to 2026

 Our exclusive content

-• Critical analysis of the competing suitability for both paper and polymer packaging in an array of market applications.
+• Critical analysis of the market for paper and plastic packaging from 2023 to 2028

 What will you discover?

-• Plastic, paperboard and alternative fibre material suppliers
+• Suppliers of plastic, paperboard and alternative materials

 • Packaging converters